ansys/scade-almgw-msoffice/README.rst

 Overview
 --------
-Ansys SCADE ALM Gateway connector for MS-Office is <TODO>.
+Ansys SCADE ALM Gateway connector for MS-Office demonstrates the usage of Ansys SCADE ALM Gateway based on MS Office documents, avoiding the availability of an external ALM tool:

+* It imports requirements from MS-Word documents
+* It produces traceability matrices as MS-Excel documents

+It is also a usage example of `Ansys SCADE ALM Gateway Python Toolbox`_.

 Requirements
 ------------